 Opioid withdrawal can be very unpleasant.
 A medically supervised detox program regulates withdrawal symptoms to make the process more comfortable.
 This may include medication administered to reduce the severity of symptoms, as well as monitoring of vital signs.
 When the drug is out of a person’s system, they may begin an addiction treatment program.

 Heroin And Opioid Addiction Treatment Program

 Many factors in a person’s life and personality can lead to addiction.
-The best treatment programs address all of the influences that encourage substance abuse.
+The best treatment programs address all the influences that encourage substance abuse.
 A professional assessment at the onset of The Bluffs’ opioid rehab program allows treatment plans to be tailored to individual needs.

 Depending on the severity of an opioid addiction, a long-term program may be most beneficial.
 People suffering from prolonged addiction, polysubstance abuse or co-occurring mental disorders often need more time in treatment to truly get to the heart of the matter.

 In fact, three months or more in treatment may be ideal for most people struggling with a substance use disorder.
 Our inpatient rehab program takes the time to explore deeply ingrained issues that may eventually lead to relapse.
 We use a wide range of evidence-based therapies in conjunction to provide the most comprehensive care.

 Individual counseling allows a person struggling with addiction to develop a trusting relationship with a therapist.
 Together, the two set goals for the individual’s recovery and discuss progress made during treatment.
 This one-on-one format allows for deeper discussion and examination of issues related to opioid addiction.